Oseec/20MinCoach/README.md

 </Card>
 ```

-**Rule**: always extend from ui/card.tsx.
+Always extend from ui/card.tsx.
 Do not duplicate card markup or styles.

 **Sidebar**